menu

 BLOG

 Encryption has always been considered a safe haven when it comes to banking application security.
-Encryption is the process of encoding information in such a way that only authorized users can read/decrypt it.
+Encryption is the process of encoding information so that only authorized users can read/decrypt it.

-When you are trying to bypass encryption, follow these methods in sequence, if the first method doesn’t work then jump to another method.
+Note: When trying to bypass encryption, follow these methods in sequence; if the first method doesn’t work, jump to another method.

 Many times, a secret key is hardcoded into the application itself, as an attacker, we have to identify the hardcoded secret key and then decrypt the data with that secret key.
-There are many ways to get the hardcoded keys, for example, keys stored in the Js file, source code, comments, etc. There are different ways to get the hardcoded secret keys, in this section we will see how I found the hardcoded key in one of my projects
+There are many ways to get the hardcoded keys, such as keys stored in the JS file, source code, comments, etc. There are different ways to get the hardcoded secret keys.
+In this section, we will see how I found the hardcoded key in one of my projects.

 a) Unzip the IPA file